What's the Difference Between a KO vs TKO? | Explained

 Medical Suspensions

-It's very important that a fight outcome is labeled correctly specifically with a KO and a TKO, as a KO will be a longer suspension than a TKO.
+A fight outcome must be labeled correctly specifically with a KO and a TKO, as a KO will be a longer suspension than a TKO.

-If a fight outcome is wrongly mislabeled a TKO instead of a KO, a fighter may be able to come back sooner than they should, and be at a greater risk of hurting themselves.
+If a fight outcome is wrongly mislabeled as a TKO instead of a KO, a fighter may be able to come back sooner than they should and be at a greater risk of hurting themselves.

 Is a TKO Worse Than a KO?